joshtvill/quality-compliance-starter-kit/README.md

 # Quality Compliance Starter Kit

-This repository provides a modular, system-oriented toolkit for standing up or evaluating compliance-aligned quality operations in regulated or production manufacturing environments.
+This repository provides a modular, system-oriented toolkit for starting up or evaluating compliance-aligned quality operations in regulated or production manufacturing environments.
 It is designed for use by engineering, MSAT, QA-adjacent, and systems integration teams working in:

 - Biotech or pharmaceutical manufacturing (GMP, cGMP)
 - Semiconductor or hardware operations (ISO 9001, IATF-like systems)